killian1024/speed/README.md

 #### Dependencies ####

 In order to compile this software you have to use a C++ revision equal or highter to C++17 (ISO/IEC 14882:2017).
-Also the following tools are necessary with a version equal or highter the specified one:
+Also the following libraries and tools are necessary with a version equal or highter the specified one:
 - GCC 8.0.1
 - CMake 3.9
 - Google Test 1.8